wdelfuego/nova-calendar/README.md

 ### v1.3
 - Calendar events for Nova resources the user isn't authorized to see are now automatically hidden from the calendar
-- Calendar events for Nova resources can now be excluded from the calendar by implementing `exclude(NovaResource $resource) : bool` in your `CalendarDataProvider`
+- Calendar events for Nova resources can now be excluded from the calendar on an individual basis

 ### v1.2
 - Adds support for customizing non-Nova events